 This tells us that, after his capture by the Black Prince at the Battle of Poitiers in 1356, King John of France was accommodated in an inn which existed on the site of the current Fleur de Lys (’Fleur’).
 This piqued our interest and four of us, Ann Dean, Sheila Green, Jon Mein and I met to review the literature and discuss the validity of this story.

-The imprisoned King of France visits St Albans
+The captured King of France brought to St Albans

 Firstly, we examined ‘John, King of France; a prisoner at Hertford Castle’, a paper published in the Transactions of the East Herts Archaeological Society vol. 6 (1915–22) p.
 178, and found the following passage.
 It refers to King John II of France;